carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

 //===---------------------------------------------------------------------===//

-The constant island pass has been much improved; all the todo items in the previous version of this document have been addressed.
-However, there are still things that can be done:

-1. When there isn't an existing water, the current MBB is split right after the use.
-It would be profitable to look farther forward, especially on Thumb, where negative offsets won't work.
-(Partially fixed:  it will put the island at the end of the block if that is in range.
-If it is not in range things still work as above, which is poor on Thumb.)
+The constant island pass is in good shape.
+Some cleanups might be desirable, but there is unlikely to be much improvement in the generated code.

-2. There may be some advantage to trying to be smarter about the initial placement, rather than putting everything at the end.
+1. There may be some advantage to trying to be smarter about the initial placement, rather than putting everything at the end.

-3. The handling of 2-byte padding for Thumb is overly conservative.
+2. The handling of 2-byte padding for Thumb is overly conservative.
 There would be a small gain to keeping accurate track of the padding (which would require aligning functions containing constant pools to 4-byte boundaries).

+3. There might be some compile-time efficiency to be had by representing consecutive islands as a single block rather than multiple blocks.

 //===---------------------------------------------------------------------===//